yarinbar/cryptop/README.md

 **position.py**

 1. Position - a class that manages an existing position.
 A position is created inactive and has to be opened in order to be activated.
-Since a position can be partially filled, canceled or closed in a blink of an eye, the method update position handles those scenarios.
+Since a position can be partially filled, canceled or closed in a blink of an eye, the method `update position` handles those scenarios and ensures the bot is aware of the true status of each position.
 A stop-loss can be placed as well as maximal time the order can stay open.

 **startegy.py - not done**